sethkor/s3kor/README.md

 The progress bar is not aware of multipart operations for now.
 It will only update once a large object operation is complete.

 ### S3 to S3 Large objects over 5GB
 Large objects S3 to S3 are supported.
-Since this happens in the AWS backend, the part size for these operations is set to 5GB for maximum performance.  `s3kor` will copy up to 5 parts concurrently for per object.
+Since this happens in the AWS backend, the part size for these operations is set to 5GB for maximum performance.  `s3kor` will copy up to 5 parts concurrently per object.

 ### ACL
 Sets the ACL for the object when the command is performed.
 If you use this parameter you must have the "s3:PutObjectAcl" permission included in the list of actions for your IAM policy.
 Only accepts values of `private`, `public-read`, `public-read-write`, `authenticated-read`, `aws-exec-read`, `bucket-owner-read`, `bucket-owner-full-control` and `log-delivery-write`